 The bottom line is that chemical tests in per se drunk driving cases are open to interpretation.
 An experienced Levow DWI Law New Jersey DWI lawyer skilled in New Jersey DWI defense will examine the driver's chemical test results thoroughly to determine any appropriate challenges that can create reasonable doubt in the accused motorist's guilt.

 Evan Levow represented the lead defendant in State v.
 Chun, the most important DWI case in New Jersey history.
 The Chun case, argued before the New Jersey Supreme Court, challenged the reliability of the Alcotest breath testing machine and ultimately set the standards for defense and prosecution of DWI cases in New Jersey.
 Levow DWI Law owns the Alcotest breath testing machine and is familiar with its many flaws and pitfalls.
 Evan Levow uses this knowledge to defend his clients.

-The New Jersey DWI lawyers at Levow DWI Law have advanced training in forensic issues, such as blood and urine testing, collection procedures, and storage procedures.
-Evan Levow has taken the DRE – Drug Recognition Evaluation course approved by the National Highway Traffic Safety Administration.
+The New Jersey DWI lawyers at Levow DWI Law have advanced training in the forensic science of blood and urine testing, collection procedures, and storage procedures.
+Evan Levow has taken the DRE - Drug Recognition Evaluation course approved by the National Highway Traffic Safety Administration.

 Please call Levow DWI Law today at 877-593-1717 to discuss your New Jersey DWI arrest.
 We will fight to protect your fights.